SAP for Undergraduate Bachelor’s and Graduate Students

 All students must complete at least 66.66 percent of all courses attempted at any college attended.
 Grades of IP are not considered passing for undergraduate students.

-NOTE: Remedial and IEP coursework is included in the Qualitative and Quantitative standards.
+NOTE: Remedial and IEP coursework is excluded in the Qualitative and Quantitative standards.

 Maximum Time Frame